fabianfassnacht/treespeciesclassification/README.md

 	# to save the mean and sd signatures, we create an empty list object
 	meansd <- list()

-	# then we run a look in which we first build a subset of the spectral signatures dataframe so that the
+	# then we run a loop in which we first build a subset of the spectral signatures dataframe so that the
-	# subset only contain the spectra of a single species.
+	# subset only contains the spectra of a single species.
 	for (i2 in 1:5){

 	  # build subset of the dataframe where the species id = i2